-The Company's accounting policy for assessing the fair value of investments is disclosed on page 52 in note 8 along with disclosures regarding the fair value estimates.
+The Company's accounting policy for assessing the fair value of investments is disclosed on page 57 in note 8 and disclosures regarding the fair value estimates are given on pages 58 and 59 in note 8.

 Our sample for the testing of unquoted investments was stratified according to risk considering, inter alia, the value of individual investments, the nature of the investment, the extent of the fair value movement and the subjectivity of the valuation technique.
 A breakdown of the investment portfolio valuation technique is shown below.